-On February 10, 2021, the Company entered into a senior secured credit facility, with certain lenders, which provides for a \$125.0 million asset-based revolving credit facility (the "ABL Facility" (as amended, the "ABL Facility")), under which credit availability is subject to a borrowing base calculation.
+The Company has a senior secured credit facility, which provides for a \$125.0 million asset-based revolving credit facility (as amended, the "ABL Facility"), under which credit availability is subject to a borrowing base calculation.

-The ABL Facility is governed by a credit agreement, as amended, with Wells Fargo Bank, National Association, as administrative agent and the lenders and other financial institutions from time to time party thereto (the "ABL Agreement" (as amended, the "ABL Agreement")).
-In February 2024, the Company amended the ABL Agreement matures on February 10, 2025 Facility to extend the maturity date to February 16, 2028, with a springing maturity 91 days prior to the maturity of any outstanding indebtedness with a principal amount in excess of \$17.5 million.
+The ABL Facility is governed by a credit agreement, as amended, with Wells Fargo Bank, National Association, as administrative agent and the lenders and other financial institutions from time to time party thereto (as amended, the "ABL Agreement").
+In February 2024, the Company amended the ABL Facility to extend the maturity date to February 16, 2028, with a springing maturity 91 days prior to the maturity of any outstanding indebtedness with a principal amount in excess of \$17.5 million.